History of West Virginia: World War II

-Edwards (2008) explores the roles of women volunteers in West Virginia during World War II.
 Women volunteered for farm and home economics training programs, United Service Organizations (USO) clubs that provided entertainment and assistance to servicemen, salvage campaigns to produce steel scrap, and civil defense training that taught first aid and emergency response techniques.
 Middle-class women made up the majority of volunteers; many programs were not open to African American and lower-class white women.
 Some West Virginia women also volunteered for military service, which was available to African American women.
 In spite of sexism, racism, and class distinctions that women faced in volunteering, thousands responded to the national war effort.

 School integration

 The response in West Virginia to the 1954 Brown v.
 Board of Education Supreme Court decision outlawing segregated schools was generally positive, as Governor William C. Marland pledged to integrate the state's schools.
 The state's integration experiences were generally peaceful, swift and cooperative.

 Vietnam War

 During the Vietnam War a total of 36,578 West Virginians served, with most beginning as teenagers.
 As the war went on, many citizens began to turn against the conflict.
 711 of the state's citizens died during the war.
 Nine West Virginians were awarded the Medal of Honor during Vietnam.